 Tip 2: Practice creating different types of content

-The idea here is simple - test the waters and practice sharing your voice in new ways.
-Different types of content serve other purposes, which means you have the opportunity to adapt your ideas and voice to these various forms.
+The idea here is simple, practice creating different content to test the waters and practice sharing your voice in new ways.
+Different types of content serve different purposes, which means you have the opportunity to adapt your ideas and voice to these various forms.

 Some types of content you can try creating include: